Transferring data to Snowflake

 Procedure

-To transfer data from a Datastream to Snowflake, follow these steps:
+To load data from a datastream into Snowflake, follow these steps:

 2. Click + Add Destination.